Multi-asset return risk measures: Dual Representations of MARRM

 Alternatively, we can apply Proposition~\ref{prop:dualLogconvexMARRRM} to obtain for all $X\in \{W\in L^{1}_{++}\,;\, \log(W)\in L^1\}$ that

 where $H(Y|P) =\E[Y\log(Y)]$ is the relative entropy of $Y$ with respect to $P$.
 Thus, the results from the previous subsection only gives us a dual representation for elements of a specific subset.
 Further,~\eqref{eq:normDual_fromOurProp} is a representation based on the behaviour of the log-return of $X$.
 Hence, the representation admits a geometrical behaviour, due to the exponential function in this formula.
 Note, the relative entropy occurs due to the fact that $\log\circ\tilde{\rho}\circ \exp$ is the entropic risk measure.
 In contrast,~\eqref{eq:normDual} is obtained by directly applying the Fenchel-Moreau Theorem to $\tilde{\rho}$.
 Hence, the log-return of $X$ does not play a role here. \end{example}

-\begin{remark} There are two main difficulties to generalize the idea of directly applying the Fenchel-Moreau Theorem to a MARRM: (1) In general, it is not clear under which assumptions we can extend the MARRM defined on $\mathcal{C}$ to a {\em closed} convex cone such that the extended function is still lower semicontinuous.
-(2) Convexity of a MARRM is more rare than log-convexity.
+\begin{remark} There are two main difficulties in applying the Fenchel-Moreau Theorem to a MARRM directly: (1) In general, it is not clear under which assumptions we can extend the MARRM defined on $\mathcal{C}$ to a {\em closed} convex cone such that the extended function is still lower semicontinuous.
+(2) Convexity of a MARRM is less common than log-convexity.

-Regarding these difficulties, we leave the following points open for future research: (1) What are conditions such that a MARRM on $\mathcal{C}$ can be extended to a proper, convex and lower semicontinuous function on a closed convex cone containing $\mathcal{C}$.
-(2) If the MARRM is not convex, but star-shaped, is it possible to transfer the ideas to obtain dual representations for star-shaped monetary risk measures (see~\cite{castagnoli_2022,Laeven2}) to the case of MARRMs?
-Note that the latter would result in a ``minmax'' representation as in Theorem~\ref{thm:dualLogStarShapedMARRRM}.
-By contrast, \eqref{eq:normDual_fromOurProp} is a simple supremum. \end{remark}
+Regarding these difficulties, we leave the following points for future research: (1) What are conditions such that a MARRM on $\mathcal{C}$ can be extended to a proper, convex, lower semicontinuous function on a closed convex cone containing $\mathcal{C}$?
+(2) For non-convex but star-shaped MARRMs, is it possible to transfer the ideas behind dual representations for star-shaped monetary risk measures (see~\cite{castagnoli_2022,Laeven2}) to the case of MARRMs?
+The latter would result in a ``minmax'' representation as in Theorem~\ref{thm:dualLogStarShapedMARRRM}, in contrast to the simple supremum in \eqref{eq:normDual_fromOurProp}. \end{remark}